sudheer0071/mlhybridx-terminal-version/README.md

 ### How to use it?

-All you have to do just clone it from git hub repo whose link is shared and voila !! its ready to use now just run the project.py file and follow the details as per the instructions.
+All you have to do just clone it from git hub repo whose link is shared and voila !! its ready to use now just run the project.py file which is inside the mlhybridx folder and follow the details as per the instructions.

 ### Usage
 Here in this module there are two modes: